 More on Margot Robbie’s Pirates of the Caribbean

 Fans were split when news broke that Margot Robbie would lead a reported reboot of the Pirates franchise, particularly that the new movie will not be connected to previous installments of the series.
+Instead, Margot’s Pirates film will serve as a way for Disney to begin a new journey in the same movie universe.

 To completely scrap the beloved movies and their characters — including Will Turner (Orlando Bloom) and Elizabeth Swann (Keira Knightley) — would disservice fans and do more harm than good to patch up Johnny Depp’s tumultuous career at the moment.

-Our very own Kelly Coffey put this situation perfectly:
+Inside the Magic’s Kelly Coffey put this situation perfectly:

 “As a huge Johnny Depp fan, and lover of all things ‘Pirates’, I would love to see Margot Robbie’s POTC be a spin-off rather than a continuation of the films in the franchise.